 was choked to death supping up the white of an under-boiled egg.
 (Pliny.
 History,

 Torquatus (Aulus Manlius),

 a gentleman of consular rank, died in the act of taking a

 cheesecake at dinner.
-Valla (Lucius Tuscius), the physician,
+Valla (Lucius Tuscius),

 died in the act of taking a draught of medicine.

 died from his horse stumbling over a mole-hill.